 Stephen Funk, the Times only identified as “a Marine Corps reservist, [who] was the first soldier to publicly claim conscientious objector status in the Iraq war.”

 Funk says he thought the Marines could give him some discipline, and he hadn’t thought much about actual warfighting and killing.
-(If this sounds strange, it’s not an uncommon outlook voiced by many young enlistees, 47 years after the military draft ended, and almost that many since the U. S. defeat in Vietnam. )
+(If this sounds strange, it’s not an uncommon outlook voiced by many young enlistees, then 47 years after the military draft ended, and almost that many since the U. S. defeat in Vietnam. )

 Funk is also ethnically mixed: between his parents his heritage brings together Irish, Native American, Chinese and Filipino.
 He’s also gay, but wasn’t out, as that was still illegal in the military.